Navigation » List of Schools » Los Angeles Valley College » Anthropology » Anthropology 101 – Human Biological Evolution » Winter 2020 » Quiz 3

 Question #1

-A These are changes that also occur in the protein-coding region of the genome but don’t result in a change in amino acid sequence of the protein being produced.
+A Mutations that occur in the protein-coding region of the genome and result in a change in the amino acid sequence of the protein produced

 B A measure of how many genes within a diploid genome are made up of more than the same variant for a gene.